Grand Rapids Traffic Ticket Lawyer

 Option II.
 You try to fight the ticket yourself.
-But, fighting a ticket by yourself is a lost cause — don't bother.
+But, fighting a ticket by yourself is a lost cause – don't bother.
 You are wasting your time.
 An investigative report conducted by TV Channel WZZM TV-13 examined two years worth of traffic tickets (2014-2015) in Grand Rapids.
 There were 3,530 speeding tickets issued over this two year period.
-Out of 3,530 tickets, only nine people won their speeding cases, and the "wins" were based on "technicalities" and not on how fast the person was speeding.
+Out of 3,530 tickets, only nine people won their speeding cases, and the "wins" were based on "technicalities" and not on how fast or slow the person was going.
 You can access the full article here: Fighting Traffic Tickets Why its a Losing Battle in Grand Rapids.

-Traffic tickets and offenses are divided up into two principal types: civil infraction traffic tickets and traffic misdemeanors.
+Traffic tickets and offenses are divided up into two principal types: Civil Infraction traffic tickets and traffic Misdemeanors.

 Two Types of Traffic Tickets.

 Civil Infractions.
 The most common civil infraction traffic tickets are speeding, failure to come to a complete stop, failure to use turn signal, failure to yield, burned out headlight or taillight, careless driving, fail to stop in an assured clear distance, disobey stop sign or traffic signal, texting while driving, and much more.